Users and roles

 Why are owner and admin enforced identically in many places?

 Section titled “Why are owner and admin enforced identically in many places?”Today most write actions accept either role.
-The distinction exists in the schema and in the role taxonomy so that owner-only actions (Account transfer, future billing-owner gates) can be tightened without a migration.
+The distinction is reserved so that owner-only actions — like transferring the Account or future billing controls — can be enforced later.
 Treat owner as “the seat that can change the seats.”

 Can I assign Sill roles to a third-party AI agent?

 Section titled “Can I assign Sill roles to a third-party AI agent?”No. Roles describe human dashboard users.
-Non-human callers are modelled as Agents and authenticated by their signed agent card and ed25519 public key, not by a session cookie.
-The two are deliberately separate.
+AI agents are identified separately by their signed agent card, not by a dashboard sign-in.
+The two are deliberately kept apart.